TreadSoftly/rAIn/projects/argos/README.md

 <div align="center">

-> To practice with the media in the tests/raw folder copy and paste: >
+> To Practice With The Media In the Tests/Raw Folder Copy & Paste The Detect Or Heatmap Shorthand Commands: >
+> Please Note You Can Put Your Own Media In The Tests/Raw Folder For Processing!

 </div>